Labradford

-Labradford is a U.S. post-rock musical group from Richmond, Virginia, founded in 1992.
+Labradford is an American post-rock group founded in 1992 in Richmond, Virginia.
 They have released six full albums from 1993 to 2001.
-Though not disbanded, its members have since been active with separate projects.
+Though not disbanded, they have been on hiatus while members have been active with separate projects, including Mark Nelson's project Pan American.

 Biography

-Founded in 1991, Labradford consists of bassist Robert Donne, guitarist/vocalist Mark Nelson, and keyboardist Carter Brown.
-Their music style is experimental ambient and post-rock, although their first releases were much more related to dark drone rock.
+Founded in 1991, Labradford consists of bassist Robert Donne, guitarist and vocalist Mark Nelson, and keyboardist Carter Brown.
+Their music style is experimental ambient post-rock, although their first releases were much more related to dark drone rock.

-After a début single in 1992, they were signed by Kranky (which has remained their home since) who issued their début album Prazision LP in 1993.
-The group's music mostly drifts on the guitar effects and the keyboard passages, with the vocals, when present, in the background.

-In 1999, they started a tour with Godspeed You!
-Black Emperor and their Festival of Drifting series, which featured appearances from Pole, Robin Guthrie, Matmos, Papa M, and Sigur Rós.
+After a début single in 1992, they were signed by Kranky who issued their début album Prazision LP in 1993.
+In 1999, they commenced their Festival of Drifting series, which featured appearances from Pole, Robin Guthrie, Matmos, Papa M, and Sigur Rós.
+They also toured during the same period of time with Godspeed You!
+Black Emperor.

-Though the group has not officially disbanded, they have not released another album since 2001's critically acclaimed Fixed::Context, and the band members have apparently moved away from their former base of Richmond, Virginia.
-Robert Donne has joined the slow-core group Spokane, and is currently joining Gregor Samsa for their European tour.
-Mark Nelson continues to release records on Kranky under the name Pan American.
+Though the group has not officially disbanded, they have not released music since Fixed::Context in 2001.
+Following its release, the band members separately moved out of Richmond.
+Donne collaborated with Adam Wiltzie of Stars of the Lid in the project Aix Em Klemm, in addition to joining the groups Spokane and Gregor Samsa, while Nelson has recorded on Kranky under the name Pan American since 1998.